 “You and I have some things to discuss when this is done,” Dinara said.
 She made the switch too, then, adding, “But I’ll help.
 I’ll regret it if I don’t.”

 Roman led them north, out of the park and deeper into the city.
-He avoided the main roads, never hesitating and never slowing, winding through Gallontea with the confidence of someone who’d lived there all his life.
+He avoided the main roads, never slowing, winding through Gallontea with the confidence of someone who’d lived there all his life.
 Eventually, they passed into a quiet neighborhood full of identical houses.
 It was much too close to Unity for any of their liking, Unity’s clock tower looming above them out of the smog.

 “Where are we going?”
 Maebhe asked.
 Her face was hidden in the hood’s shadows, but she sounded suspicious.